Arnaz87/aurovm/readme.md

 # How to use

-This project is not really ready yet, but this is a rough guide to use what already works.

-First, you need scala, sbt (usually comes with scala), and nim installed on your system.

-To run, for example, the pi monte carlo example, first build the cobre interpreter with `make bin/cobre`, that will create an executable in *bin/cobre* that can execute the contents of a binary cobre module.
+To install cobre, you need the Nim language.
+Run `make install` as the superuser, then you can run any cobre module with `cobre <module_name>`, the module has to be in the working directory or installed in the system.
+To install a cobre module run `cobre --install <file>`, the file has to have the module name.

-To create a binary cobre module, compile one from a culang source file. to do that enter the scala directory and then run `sbt "cuJVM/run -f ../tests/pimontecarlo.cu -o ../out"`, which compiles the source code at *tests/pimontecarlo.cu* into a cobre module named *out*.
+To compile a Cu language source file into a Cobre module, you need scala and sbt.
+Eenter the *scala* directory and run `sbt "cuJVM/run -f ../tests/pimontecarlo.cu -o out"`, which compiles the source code at *tests/pimontecarlo.cu* into a cobre module named *out* in the scala directory.

-To execute that, exit the scala directory and invoke the machine with the module as the argument: `bin/cobre out`.
-You should see the following output:
+To execute that, exit the scala directory and run `cobre out`.
+You should see something like the following output:

 `2000 samples, PI=3.144 in 7.575521s`